uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

 IF&lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of
-Packages&gt; is EQUAL to ‘0’ (zero)
+Packages&gt; is EQUAL to '0' (zero)
-THEN for THIS HOUSE CONSIGNMENT at least one other CONSIGNMENT ITEM must exist with (the same &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Shipping marks&gt; AND with &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM- PACKAGING.Number of packages&gt; having a value GREATER than ‘0’ (zero) AND &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Type of packages&gt;
+THEN for THIS HOUSE CONSIGNMENT at least one other CONSIGNMENT ITEM must exist with (the same &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Shipping marks&gt; AND with &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM- PACKAGING.Number of packages&gt; having a value GREATER than '0' (zero) AND &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Type of packages&gt;
 having a value NOT IN SET {CL181(KindOfPackagesBulk), CL182(KindOfPackagesUnpacked)}).

 **Technical Description**

 IF /<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem/Packaging/numberOfPackages is EQUAL to<br />
-‘0’ (zero)<br />
+'0' (zero)<br />
-THEN for THIS HOUSE CONSIGNMENT at least one other CONSIGNMENT ITEM must exist with<br />
+THEN for THIS HOUSE CONSIGNMENT at least one other CONSIGNMENT ITEM must exist with (the<br />
-(the same /<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem/Packaging/shippingMarks AND with<br />
+same /<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem/Packaging/shippingMarks AND with<br />
 /<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem/Packaging/numberOfPackages having a value<br />
-GREATER than ‘0’ (zero) AND<br />
+GREATER than '0' zero) AND<br />
 /<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem/Packaging/typeOfPackages having a value<br />
 NOT IN SET {CL181, CL182}).